Skip to content

 Podcast Banner

-Growing out of the book Soul of a People and the award-winning documentary film of the same title, the series is produced with grants from the National Endowment for the Humanities and other generous funders.
-Click below to visit the podcast site and sign up to receive alerts.
+Growing from the award-winning project Soul of a People, the series is produced with grants from the National Endowment for the Humanities and state humanities councils.
+Click below to listen and sign up to receive alerts.

 ABOUT DAVID A. TAYLOR